Welcome to today's edition of the Rush 24-7 podcast.

 Those are easy questions to answer.

-He wouldn't, he would say, Oh, I just regard this isn't unfortunate distraction from the many you know, this uh serious I need to get back to work for the American people.
+He would say, oh, I just regard this as an unfortunate distraction from the many, you know, this series.

-I exactly tireless work for the American people.
+Tireless work for the American people.

 By the way, I don't want you guys working for the American people.

-So on the whole, I'd rather that uh you're treating your wieners back and forth to each other all day long and not getting back to work for the American people.
+So on the whole, I'd rather that you're treating your wieners back and forth to each other all day long and not getting back to work for the American people.

-But he's saying this is his fantasy now.
+But he's saying, this is his fantasy.

 We're not asking you to spend two hours talking about the pie.